TaskZoo/app-landing-page/README.md

-# Automatic App Landing Page
+# TaskZoo App Landing Page
-**Create and deploy an iOS app landing page on GitHub Pages in only five minutes.**

 Landing page website for the TaskZoo app!
 View the website at: https://taskzoo.github.io/app-landing-page/